jakesoulier/DataStructuresProj/1-Queues.md

 ## Deque
 Deque, also called Double Ended Queue, is a type of Queue that allows of removal and insertion of elements can be done at the back or front of a collection of data.
 This means it does not follow the first in first out rule.
-Deque is often used more due to effeciency and preformance.
+Deque is often used more due to efficiency and performance.
 There are a couple of different main operations inside of Deque.
 Here they are:

 **insertFront()**